HTH SD – STORM

 How do I sign up for HTHAthletics?

-- Sign and turn in all paperwork to Coach O’Kelley
+Sign and upload all paperwork to your Athletic Clearance profile or scan and send directly to Coach O’Kelley

 Download the Doctor’s Pre-Participation Physical Evaluation form here.